vovashkil/vovashkil.github.io/docs/aci/185-aws-cloud-operations-2/labs/W014Lab3CodeReviewsWithCodeGuru.md

 Additional resources
 For more information about how to use Amazon CodeGuru Reviewer, see What is Amazon CodeGuru Reviewer?.
-For More informatino about how to use AWS CodePipeline, see What is AWS CodePipeline?.
+For More information about how to use AWS CodePipeline, see What is AWS CodePipeline?.